Malkebros/group-story/story.md

-Once upon a time, an alien and a cowboy met in a coffee shop...
+Once upon a time, an alien and a cowboy went to the moon for coffee.